 In the context of infrastructure or energy projects, these challenges become even more relevant.
 First, it is likely that infrastructure and energy or natural resource contracts will directly or indirectly involve state entities, and thus limitations inherent to arbitration could prove especially difficult.
 Second, constitutional protections may be available as a tool to limit either arbitration proceedings or the enforcement or annulment of the award.

-This chapter will give an overview of the challenges faced throughout Latin America and the evolution of commercial arbitration in the region in recent years.2
+This chapter will give an overview of the challenges faced throughout Latin America and the evolution of commercial arbitration in the region through the present.

 A complex background

 There was a time when Latin America was considered to be a hostile environment for international arbitration.
 There were few legislative assurances that could grant the investors or private parties enough security to trust a local system, and there was a tendency to protect domestic parties over foreigners.
 Incentivised by economies generally closed to foreign trade, certain legal doctrines arose to enforce or echo this protectionism.
-Among those, the Calvo Doctrine is probably the most recognised: it mandates that foreigners are given no preferential treatment over local citizens, and effectively forces foreigners to sue in local courts and be subject to local law.3 The adoption of this doctrine stifled the development of international arbitration in the region for a long time.
+Among those, the Calvo Doctrine is probably the most recognised: it mandates that foreigners are given no preferential treatment over local citizens, and effectively forces foreigners to sue in local courts and be subject to local law.
+The adoption of this doctrine stifled the development of international arbitration in the region.

 These international conventions, however, were not enough.
 By the 1990s, there was still only a limited legal history on which foreigners could rely on to be confident that they had the option of avoiding local courts and seek arbitration proceedings seated in Latin America.
 The general acceptance of the notion of international arbitration was still under construction, and further steps were needed.